-NY Example - Local Boards of Education -Nomination to specific at-large positions

-Education Law § 2018. a.
+NY Example - Local Boards of Education - Nomination to specific at-large positions • Education Law § 2018. • a.
 In all union free school districts candidates for the office of member of the board of education shall be nominated by petition.
 Each vacancy upon the board of education to be filled shall be considered a separate specific office.
-A separate petition shall be required to nominate a candidate to each separate office. b.
-At any school election in such district, the electors may adopt a proposition providing that, in all subsequent elections, wacancies upon the board of education shall not be considered separate specific offices and that the nominating petitions shall not describe any specific vacancy upon the board of education for which the candidate is nominated.
+A separate petition shall be required to nominate a candidate to send separate ordine. • b.
+At any school election in such district, the electors may adopt a proposition providing that, in all subsequent elections, vacancies upon the board of education shall not be considered separate specific ordinary upon the board of education for which the candidate is nominated. • c.

-c.
 In all common school districts, candidates for the office of member of the board of trustees shall be nominated by petition.
 Such petition shall not describe any specific vacancy on the board of trustees.